 The WSTA’s Beale says: “We look forward to working with the next government to ensure the right support to encourage more investment, innovation and to generate further growth.

-“We hope that MPs, Ministers and officials will all want to work in close partnership with our industry over the lifetime of the next Parliament – recognising the significant value of wines and spirits to national economy, and working together to achieve economic growth, improved environmental outcomes and social responsibility.”
+“We hope that MPs, ministers and officials will all want to work in close partnership with our industry over the lifetime of the next Parliament – recognising the significant value of wines and spirits to national economy, and working together to achieve economic growth, improved environmental outcomes and social responsibility.”

 This compares to £49bn in economic activity contributed by the wine and spirit industry five years ago, according to the last similar report commissioned by the WSTA.

-Similarly, Slee concludes: “We need to be taken seriously and want to work in partnership with whoever’s in government.
+At SIBA, Slee adds: “We need to be taken seriously and want to work in partnership with whoever’s in government.
+We can be part of the solution.
+We’re not the problem.”